 The main questions for assessing policy environment for an effective and efficient cash transfers in terms of attaining criteria are presented below:

-1. Inclusiveness, empowerment and respects for rights and dignity means that everyone who is in need of support is included in the program, in a way that ensures non-discrimination and responds to the special needs of vulnerable persons.
+1. Inclusiveness, empowerment and respects for rights and dignity means that everyone who is identified as entitled to support is included in the program, in a way that ensures non-discrimination and responds to the special needs of vulnerable persons.
 The vulnerable groups are empowered through program design and implementation.

 For Area I (policy environment), this criterion represents strategic or high-level considerations that enable greater inclusiveness with the following questions representing main policy prerequisites for respecting rights and dignity and ensuring that no one is left behind:

 Question I.1.1.
-Do the legal documents governing the program take into consideration: gender equality, special needs, women empowerment rights and dignity?
+Does the legal and policy framework governing the program take into consideration: gender equality, special needs, women empowerment rights and dignity?

 Question I.1.2.
-Is there an objective in the program documents to cover all the population groups in need of support?
+Does the legal and policy framework of the program cover all the population groups in need of support, including non-citizens?

 Question I.1.3.
-Do program documents and regulations clearly stipulate the rights of beneficiaries and contain provisions to empower the vulnerable and excluded?
+Do program documents and regulations clearly stipulate the rights of beneficiaries and how they can effectively access them, including through specific provisions to ensure the inclusion of the most vulnerable and excluded?

 Question I.1.4.
-Are there considerations for social stigma associated with being eligible/applying for the program?
+Are there considerations for extra-legal factors that might hinder people from seeking social assistance cash benefits, including additional costs, administrative obstacles, social and cultural barriers, etc.?

 Why do these questions matter?
 Only when there is a consistent, transparent and legally binding foundations for a SA-CT program, it can provide coverage to its intended population.
-These legal foundations should contain provisions to include all vulnerable groups that are intended to be included in the program.
+These legal foundations should contain provisions to include all groups identified as vulnerable or in need, and as such that are intended to be included in the program.
 Such legal rules and rights of potential beneficiaries and clients should be clearly formulated and protected by law.
 At the same time, there should be special provision, awareness campaigns and training of the program staff to avoid perceptions that beneficiaries (all or some among them) are not to be trusted, bear responsibility for their poverty, are lazy or incapable to make good choices regarding the use of their resources, leading to stigmatization (see Chapter 1, section 1.1.).

-2. Adequacy and appropriateness require regular and predictable benefits that meet the needs of the population served.
+2. Adequacy and appropriateness require regular and predictable benefits that meet the needs of the population served and effectively protect people against poverty.
+Adequate benefit levels are set according to the cost of subsistence and allow access to necessary good and services, as nationally defined.
 Design has to reflect societal values and economic constraints, and follow an internal logic with a clear theory of change.

 For Area I (policy environment), this criterion represents systemic considerations that govern the choice of objectives of a cash transfers in terms of coverage and provision of benefits and services, spelled out in the following questions:

 Question I.2.1.
-Are the groups that are considered to be main populations to be served by the program and the expected level of support to them correspond to the needs assessment/poverty/vulnerability analysis/public consultations?
+Does the program offer support to the groups identified as most in need or vulnerable, and to a level commensurate to identified needs and vulnerabilities, as established via needs assessment/poverty/vulnerability analysis and inclusive national dialogue?

 Question I.2.2.
 Are objectives, outputs, outcomes and impacts of CT-SA clearly formulated, and supported by a theory of change/logframe?

 Question I.2.3.
-Are provisions for financing the program congruent with its objectives?
+Are provisions for financing the program sufficient and congruent with its objectives?

 Question I.2.4.
 Are there legal provisions to revise benefits periodically to protect their real value?